 Q. If a session is only 3 hours, how many hours do you work?

-A. A 3 hour session is generally 5 hours of work, travel time, bait collection/purchase, session, driving etc. A session starts generally at 10am however Steve has already been awake since 5am doing emails, texts, calls, research and planning the next set of adventures!
+A. A 3 hour session is generally 5 hours of work, travel time, bait collection/purchase, session, driving etc. A session starts generally at 10am however our team have already been awake since 7am checking weather, traffic, cancellations, participants duty of care register and more,

 Q. Do we need our own fishing rods and tackle?